orly-liu/orly-liu.github.io/projects/inventory-optimization-calculator.md

 [← Back to portfolio](/)

 **Problem.** Reorder points for spare parts were set by rule of thumb.
+Traditional criticality matrix relies on qualitative labels, sorts parts into high, medium, and low bands, and applies a blanket service level to each.
-Standard EOQ balances holding cost against ordering cost, but it says nothing about what a stockout actually costs — and for a part that idles a crane, the cost of being one unit short is not comparable to the cost of holding one unit too many.
-Treating both the same systematically under-stocks the parts that matter most.
+Standard EOQ balances holding cost against ordering cost, but it says nothing about what a stockout actually costs

 **Approach.** Built the downtime cost into the stocking decision directly.
 From unit price, holding rate, lead time, annual demand, ordering cost and